arve0/master/thesis_web.md

 with image processing to see if second harmonic generation microscope images of tissue can help classify cancer type (I, II, III) or in other words, cancer aggresiveness.
-This thesis documents a method which automates the microscope imaging of these tissue micro arrays (TMA) and show how images can be structured and correlated to clinical data.
+This thesis documents a method which automates the microscope imaging of these tissue microarrays (TMA) and show how images can be structured and correlated to clinical data.

 Automated microscope scanning is in principle straight forward, but the